laith-leo/ha-k8s/README.md

 # HA k8s
-ha k8s under centos7 with HAProxy as an lb
+Ansible automated building Kubernetes cluster with VirtualBox on a top of CentOS7 with HAProxy as a Load Balancer.